Power Building Restoration

 100,000 SF

-One unique aspect of this project involved construction of two levels of parking below the building within the existing two-story-deep basement.
-Existing heavy timber framing was removed, and large openings were cut in existing brick masonry and stone walls to allow construction of two new concrete parking levels.
-The lowest level is a slab-on-ground, and the upper level is cast-in-place concrete slab supported by the existing steel columns.
+One unique aspect of this project involved the construction of two levels of parking below the building within the existing two-story-deep basement.
+Existing heavy timber framing was removed, and large openings were cut in existing brick masonry and stone walls to allow the construction of two new concrete parking levels.
+The lowest level is a slab-on-ground, and the upper level is a cast-in-place concrete slab supported by the existing steel columns.
 The upper slab was designed as a two-way flat plate, which allowed a minimum slab thickness to be used, thus gaining maximum headroom for the parking levels.